VegaDeftwing/OpGuidesHugoSrc/content/Engineering/arch.md

 root@archiso ~ # mkfs.ext4 /dev/sdxy
 ```

-where xy is the correct letter and number for your partition, in the above example that's /dev/sdb4, as sdb5 is the 8Gb partition we just made
+**Where xy is the correct letter and number for your partition**, in the above example that's /dev/sdb4, as sdb5 is the 8Gb partition we just made

 alright, that's actually most of the really hard stuff done.
 Now we need to mount both the file system we just made and the boot filesystem. run: